varffs/c-gent-net/README.md

-This is Craig Gents website
+This is Craig Gent's website

 ### Tech